 Pumpkin Ale Bread Pudding

 When it comes to seasonal flavors, pumpkin ale bread pudding takes the cake (or should we say pudding?).
+Using stale bread is key, as it helps the pudding absorb the pumpkin ale and custard mixture more effectively.
 The addition of pumpkin ale infuses the bread pudding with warm, autumnal flavors, making it a perfect dessert for the cooler months.

 This dessert isn’t just about the flavors, though.
 The pumpkin ale also gives the bread pudding a unique texture, making it a treat for the senses.
 Top it off with a generous drizzle of caramel sauce or apple cider caramel for an extra touch of decadence.